Lattesnow/ChIPSP/README.md

 All input files can be placed in the same working directory, although complete file paths may also be supplied.

-Hi-C files should contain the genomic coordinates and FDR information required by the ChIP-SP workflow.
+Hi-C files should contain the genomic coordinates and FDR information required by the ChIPSP workflow.

-ChIP-seq input files should contain genomic coordinates and ChIP-seq signal information, including the `pileup` signal used for ChIP-SP ranking.
+ChIP-seq input files should contain genomic coordinates and ChIP-seq signal information, including the `pileup` signal used for ChIPSP ranking.

 Users should ensure that the ChIP-seq and Hi-C datasets use the same reference genome.